Contributors Dropdown icon

 Let’s say that you know what your graphs will be used for, your data is collected and cleaned, and you think you’re ready to create incredible visualizations.
 Where do you go?

 You’ll need some kind of data visualization tool.
 As with many things we cover on this blog, these tools can range from simple and free to complex and costly.
 It all depends on your specific needs.
+Data visualization tools provide everything from a basic bar chart to more complex ways of presenting data like a heat map or cluster graph.

 If you’re a larger organization that needs to integrate marketing data with a robust business intelligence department, you may want to opt for something like Tableau or a more advanced data visualization tool.